MENU

 2. An employee who has left the site and is called in will receive a minimum of four hours of Call-in Pay.
 The employee must report to campus within 2 hours of notification of call-in.

-3. An employee who has left the site and is called to address an emergency that is dealt with remotely (i.e. not on campus) will receive a minimum of two hours of Call-in Pay.
+3. An employee who has left the site and is called to address an emergency that is dealt with remotely (i.e., not on campus) will receive a minimum of two hours of Call-in Pay.
+The employee will not be eligible for multiple call-in pays within the same two-hour window.

 4. Call-in Pay is paid at the overtime rate of time-and-one-half of the employee’s regular hourly rate of pay.